-(c) Sanctions for Faculty or Faculty Groups
+• (c) Sanctions for Faculty or Faculty Groups

-For faculty, the sanction may include any form of disciplinary action as set forth in the Faculty Handbook, including a warning, a reprimand, referral to counseling, salary freeze, removal from certain responsibilities (e.g, supervising employees), paid leave, unpaid leave, non-renewal of contract, termination of tenure and/or termination of employment.
+Appropriate sanctions may range from a warning, a reprimand, relevant training, referral to counseling, salary freeze, removal from certain responsibilities (e.g. supervising employees), paid leave or unpaid leave, non-renewal of contract, reassignment, termination of tenure and/or termination of employment.